Caring for someone leaving hospital

 If the ward staff don't make a referral to Adult Care but you feel the person you care would benefit from an assessment, you can request one yourself by contacting Call Derbyshire on tel: 01629 533190.
 You may be able to have a carers assessment for yourself at the same time.

 For further information please see the Planning Your Discharge from Hospital leaflet.
-This leaflet is also available in Urdu, Polish, Chinese, Ukranian, Punjabi, Bengali and easy read on DCC's coming out of hospital page.
+This leaflet is also available in Urdu, Polish, Chinese, Ukranian, Punjabi, Bengali and easy read on Derbyshire County Council's coming out of hospital page.

 Checklist for leaving hospital